aroberge/ideas/docs/source/function_keyword.rst

 Rather than inserting our import hook immediately upon execution of this module, we put the code to do so in the function ``add_hook``, and return the hook that was created.
-This has at least three benefits:
+This has at least four benefits:

     1. We can control when the hook is created.
-    2. We can use the return value to remove the hook when it is no longer needed.
-This can be useful for testing.
+    2. We can use the return value to change some of its parameters, for example to temporarily disable it, or to remove it altogether.
+This can be particularly useful for testing.
     3. We can optionally add arguments to ``add_hook``; we will do so in more complex examples

-Furthermore, as we have seen before, we can invoke ideas from the command line with the ``-a`` or ``--add_hook`` flag,
+    4. Perhaps the most import benefit is that, as we have seen before, we can invoke ideas from the command line with the ``-a`` or ``--add_hook`` flag,

 .. code-block:: none